Table of Contents

 For the first three quarters, report to the recipient only the amounts for the months of the applicable quarter.
 Box 1 should not be completed and box 6 is optional.

 You are not required to furnish a report solely for the fourth quarter because the fourth quarter amounts are reported with the annual filing.
-For the annual filing, report the credits for each month in boxes 5a–5l; the total of those amounts in box 1; and complete the rest of the form as applicable.
-Furnish the annual filing to the recipient by February 17, 2015.
+For the annual filing, report the credits for each month in boxes 5a–5l; report the total of those amounts in box 1; and complete the rest of the form as applicable.
+Furnish the annual filing to the recipient by February 16, 2016.